nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.2.5.
 Access Chapter Level Feature
 (Lucas)

+***Implementation***

+If a user wishes to go to the Chapter Level from the Module Level by accessing a Chapter within the Module he is currently in, he can do so with the Access Chapter Level Feature.

+To execute this feature, the following class was created:
+* `GoChapterCommand` - extends the abstract class `GoCommand`, brings the User down to the Chapter level if the target Chapter exists.

+To support the Access Chapter Level Feature, `GoChapterCommand` implements the following operations:
+* `GoChapterCommand#goChapter()` - Parses through the Module that the User is currently on to search for the specified Chapter.
+If the Chapter is found but not empty, there will be no output message, while if the found Chapter is empty, a message prompting the user to add Cards to the Chapter will be returned.
+* `GoChapterCommand#execute()` - Calls `GoChapterCommand#goChapter()` and prints the output message returned if there is one.

+The following sequence Diagrams illustrates how the Access Chapter Level Feature is executed:

 #### 4.2.6.
 Return to Admin Level Feature
 (Lucas)

+***Implementation***

+If a user has completed the tasks he has on the Module Level and wish to edit Modules from the Admin level, he can do so with the return to Admin Level Feature.

+To execute this feature, the following class was created:
+* `BackAdminCommand` - Extends the abstract class `BackCommand`, returns the User to the Admin Level

+To support the Return to Admin Level Feature, `BackAdminCommand` implements the following operation:
+* `BackAdminCommand#execute()` - Calls `Access#setModuleLevel()` to set the `Access` Object's `level` attribute's value to `adminLevel` if its current value is the `moduleLevel`

+The following sequence Diagrams illustrates how the Return to Admin Level Feature is executed:

 #### 4.2.7.
 Example of the Module Feature